airbadari/Mandelbrot_Set_Creator/README.md

 #### Claim 2: The difference between consecutive terms is either constant or increasing.
 If $|z_i|$ is $x$, then $|z_i^2|$ is $x^2$.
 Let $|c|$ be $y$ and let it, in the worst case, be exactly opposite $|z_i^2|$.
 Therefore, $|z_i^2 + c| = x^2-y$.
 Since $x > 2$, we know that $x^2>4 \to x^2 > 2x > 4$.
 Therefore, $|z_i^2 + c|$ can be viewed as always being bounded below by, or at least as big, as $2x-y$.
 Now, the difference between this and $|z_i|$ is $(2x-y)-x = x-y$.
 Since $|z_i| > |c|$, this value is guaranteed to be positive.
 Now, since $x$ is increasing, $x-y$ as a term is always increasing.
 With that, the difference between consecutive terms is always increasing.

+### coloring:
+In terms of processing, we give the sequence a certain number of opportunities to hit 2 (maxIter).
+We decide to color each point based on the number of steps it takes to hit 2.
+So, naturally everything outside of 2 is one color.
+Everything near 2 is another (since it probably takes 1 step), everything a little closer to the origin is another, ...
+If we get to maxIter, we assume that the sequence will never leave 2.